Nashville International Center for Empowerment

 - Ability to remain flexible and responsive to evolving program needs

-- Candidates that can speak any of the following: Swahili, Kinyarwanda, Arabic, Dari, Pashto, Spanish, Burmese, or Nepali are preferred but not required
+- Candidates that can speak any of the following: Swahili, Kinyarwanda, Arabic, Dari, Spanish, Burmese, Russian or Ukrainian are preferred but not required

 - Reliable transportation

-Benefits: Paid holidays, vacation and PTO, health care reimbursement, and 401k.
+Benefits: Paid holidays, vacation and PTO, health care, and 401k

 How to Apply